 At the bottom of the screen, you’ll see a list of all contacts that meet your current filter requirements.

-Then, you can run a preview to see how running the association would change things.
-Just select “Preview Mode.”
-That way, if there are some unintended consequences, you can back out without any issues.
+In preview mode, if there are some unintended consequences, you can back out without any issues.

 You can click on “Failed” and Succeeded” tabs to see the specific records and how they were affected.